 Mary Gillgannon writes romance novels set in the dark ages, medieval and English Regency time periods and fantasy and historical novels with Celtic influences.
-Her books have been published in Russia, China, the Netherlands and Germany.
-Raised in the Midwest, she now lives in Wyoming and works at public library, where she she has the enviable task of purchasing adult fiction.
+Her books have been published in Russia, China, the Netherlands, and Germany.
+Raised in the Midwest, she now lives in Wyoming and works at a public library, where she has the enviable task of purchasing adult fiction.
 She is married and has two grown children.
-When not working or writing she enjoys gardening, traveling and reading, of course!
+When not working or writing, she enjoys gardening, traveling, and reading, of course!
 For more about Mary, visit her website and blog.

 Susan Spann is a transactional attorney and former law school professor whose practice focuses on publishing law and business.
-Claws of the Cat, her debut Shinobi Mystery featuring ninja detective Hiro Hattori, released on July 16, 2013, from Minotaur Books.
+Claws of the Cat, her debut Shinobi Mystery featuring ninja detective Hiro Hattori, released in 2013 from Minotaur Books.
 Her clients range from publishing houses to authors, app and game developers, and nonprofit entities, and she founded the #PubLaw Twitter hashtag, where she offers legal and business tips for authors and publishers.
 For more about Susan, visit her website.

 Mark Stevens was raised in Massachusetts.
 He’s been a Coloradoan since 1980.
-He’s a former print reporter, national news television producer and school district communicator.
-He’s now working as an independent communications consultant.
-Stevens has published two Colorado-based mysteries, Antler Dust (2007) and Buried by the Roan (2011), a Colorado Book Awards Finalist.
+He’s a former print reporter, national news television producer, and school district communicator.
+He now works as an independent communications consultant.
+He has published two Colorado-based mysteries, Antler Dust (2007) and Buried by the Roan (2011), a Colorado Book Awards Finalist.
 The third book in the Allison Coil Mystery Series is complete and awaiting a publication announcement.
 For more about Mark, visit his website.

 First published as a teenager, Kevin Paul Tracy has been writing fiction and non-fiction since he could read.
 He has contributed short fiction to numerous anthologies, magazines, and digests and even wrote an English-language editorial for a prominent Japanese magazine for nearly four years.
-Most recently he has published a wonderfully entertaining espionage thriller, Rogue Agenda and a startling and engrossing gothic thriller Bloodflow.
+Most recently he has published a wonderfully entertaining espionage thriller, Rogue Agenda, and a startling and engrossing gothic thriller, Bloodflow.
 He currently lives in Vail, Colorado with two very charismatic St. Bernards.
 For more about Kevin, visit his website.